Temecula Nurse Criminal Defense Attorney

 Diversion may be an attractive offer to some.
 The Board of Registered Nursing will make it seem very informal and casual.
 While it may be a good option for some, nine times out of ten I recommend clients to not participate in the Diversion Program.
 It is a good rule of thumb.
 Do not participate in the Board of Registered Nursing's Diversion Program!
 I repeat, DO NOT participate in the Board of Registered Nursing's Diversion Program.
 The diversion program is a perpetual and draconian process that leaves you to the whim of the BRN.
 It is expensive.
 Very expensive.
 Often, it is better for a registered nurse to simply surrender the license and apply for reinstatement.
 If you have any questions about the Board of Registered Nursing's Diversion Program and are curious as to whether it may be a good option for you, please feel free to contact me immediately.
 I'm happy to answer any of your questions.

-michael w. donaldson - temecula nursing license defense attorney
+michael w. donaldson - nursing license Criminal defense attorney

 At the Law Office of Michael W. Donaldson, we can evaluate the best course of action for you and your circumstances, to take a proactive, zealous, and compassionate approach to any issues that may threaten your license or license application.
 If you are under investigation, have been denied a license, received a letter from the Board of Registered Nursing, or have a formal accusation filed against you, contact Mike immediately at (951) 387-4982.

-Mike Donaldson is a Temecula nursing license defense attorney licensed to practice in California only.
+Mike Donaldson is a Temecula nursing license criminal defense attorney licensed to practice in California only.